bhj/KaraokeEternal/docs/content/docs/index.md

 The following types are supported:

-- [MP3+G](https://en.wikipedia.org/wiki/MP3%2BG){{% icon-external %}} (.cdg and .mp3 files must be named the same; also supports an .m4a instead of .mp3).
-Supports background visualizations.
+- [MP3+G](https://en.wikipedia.org/wiki/MP3%2BG){{% icon-external %}} (.cdg and .mp3 files must be named the same; also supports an .m4a instead of .mp3)
 - MP4 video (codec support can vary depending on the browser running the [player](#player)).
-Does not support background visualizations (videos are played as-is).

-Media filenames are expected to be in "Artist - Title" format by default, but this can be configured per-folder using a `_keconfig.js` file.
-When this file is encountered in a folder it applies to all files and subfolders.
-If any subfolders have their own `_keconfig.js`, that will take precedence.

-Media with filenames that couldn't be parsed are [logged to a file](#file-locations) (to change the level of logging, see [Command Line Options](#cli--env)) and won't appear in the library view.
+Your media files should be named in **"Artist - Title" format** by default (you can [configure this](#configuring-the-metadata-parser)).
+Media with filenames that couldn't be parsed won't appear in the library, so check the [scanner log](#file-locations) or console output for these.

 #### Configuring the Metadata Parser

+The media metadata parser can be customized using a `_kes.v1.js` file.
+When this file is encountered in a media folder it applies to all files and subfolders (if any subfolders have their own `_kes.v1.js`, it will take precedence).

 You can configure the default metadata parser by returning an object with the options you want to override.
-For example, if a folder has filenames in the format "Title - Artist" instead, you could add this `_keconfig.js` file:
+For example, if a folder has filenames in the format "Title - Artist", you could add this `_kes.v1.js` file:

 {{< highlight js >}}
 return {